Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 ## Getting Started
 ### Accessing the CLIs
+_The latest changes to the CLIs require your Azure subscription to be whitelisted before you can start the environment provisioning process.
+Please contact the Azure ML team's deployml alias with your subscription id._

 The CLIs come pre-installed on the Azure ML App and on Azure DSVMs [https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-virtual-machine-overview].

 To use the CLIs, on the Azure ML App menu, use File -> Open CommandLine Interface.
 On a DSVM, open a command prompt.
 Once there, type *az ml -h* to see the options.
 For more details, use the --help with individual commands or see the CLI Reference Guide.